loopbackio/loopback-next/docs/site/Testing-your-application.md

 {% include important.html content=" The top-down approach for building LoopBack applications is not yet fully supported.
 Therefore, the code outlined in this section is outdated and may not work out of the box.
-It will be revisitedafter our MVP release.
+Check out https://github.com/strongloop/loopback-next/issues/1882 for the epic tracking the feature and [OpenAPI generator](OpenAPI-generator.md) page for artifact generation from OpenAPI specs.
 " %}

 The formal validity of your application's spec does not guarantee that your